mannyxautos1/Dunes-Sales-Analysis/README.md

 ### Limitations

 I had to remove all null values from row 34886, this is because I know they would not affect my entire data.
-The row affected contributed to less tha 3% of the entire dataset.
+The row affected contributed to less than 3% of the entire dataset.
 I had to correct the spelling of high on the customer column.
-Doing this realign the data by giving a more reliable value count on the customer column.
+Doing this realigned the data by giving it a more reliable value count on the customer column.

 ### References